Nordstrom/docker-fluent-bit/README.md

 3. Use your browser to connect to kibana http://localhost:5601

-4. Send a test log that fluent-bit should pickup
+4. Send a test log that fluent-bit can pickup

 ```
 echo "hello world" >> log/hello.log